HERITAGE CREEK FARM CAMP

 Each year we receive applications for financial aid from families desiring a farm camp experience for their children but they are unable to pay the full amount of the session fee.
 We strive to make farm camp as affordable to as many families as possible as our Taproot Scholarship is funded through contributions from community supporters.
 If you would like to contribute to our Taproot Scholarship, please contact our administrative office at email@example.com or see our camp registration forms to contribute via paypal.

 We, at Heritage Creek Farm Camp, are excited about the progress that we have been making on this plot of land that was purchased in January 2015.
 During the fall of 2017, Horn Farm Center held a Permaculture Design workshop at our facility and participants provided our farm with lots of good land usage ideas.
 During 2018, our staff started to put some of these ideas into action.
 Allen Clements, a volunteer, organized a poison ivy remediation project.
 Our Farm staff planted over 65 deciduous and evergreen trees on the farm, including service berries, oaks, sugar maples, sycamores, and Norway pines.
 Fruit trees, apple and Asian pear trees are ordered and will be planted in spring 2019.
-We will be digging a well (wish us well, that we hit water) by our food production area so we can have running water for our animals and irrigation for food production.
+2019 we dug a well by our food production area so we can have running water for our animals and irrigation for food production.
 As part of our summer curriculum during 2018 we harvested plants from our Dye Garden to bring color wool that was produced by our sheep - Heidi and Sue!

 It takes a village to raise a child….it takes a community to grow a farm!